WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Lotty-Coupat/Kirstie-Checkin-Meetings.md

 - Onboarding Pack
 - Planning out the meet-ups to structure the breakout rooms
-- Meeting Bastian for a brainstorming session on how we can increa the Open Humans communuty engagement
+- Meeting Bastian for a brainstorming session on how we can increase the Open Humans communuty engagement
-- Looking into the Mountain of Engagement for AutSPACEs
+- Looking into/forming the Mountain of Engagement for AutSPACEs

 #### Where do you need help from Kirstie?

 - I may need some help on those measures of success for the objectives - I know we put a few of them in the chat but I don't think I can look at the chat after the meeting?
 I dont think would take more than 30 mins of your time maximum.
+- Perhaps in our next meeting review of the Mountain of Engagement to ensure it reflects the project

 #### Any other topics